How to choose the right wedding photographer in Ireland?

 With experience a good wedding photographer will have a unique look and consistency throughout all their photos from the candids to the creative editorial pieces.
 A professional will be able to direct you on the day when required and stay out of your way during the event.
-I’m more than capable in covering all the styles mentioned above but I like to meet client’s expectations.
+I’m more than capable in covering all the styles mentioned above but I like to meet my client’s expectations.
 This means good communication before the day on what photos they deem the most valuable and how to achieve these photos.
-All that takes is a 15 minute phone call before the wedding day 🙂
+All that takes is a quick discussion before the wedding day.

 But if you had to choose just one style which would that be Phil?

 You can plan ahead with studio lighting set ups at the venue, you can research the poses you want the couples to do and list the family photos required beforehand.
+There is a definite formula for getting the posed or prompted photos right on the day.
 However reportage photography just happens and I just need to have the experience to be in the right place at the right time at the right angle with the right camera set up to capture this beautifully unscripted thing before my eyes!
 It’s all very exhilarating and nothing beats the moment when you’ve recorded it just as it happens.

 What’s the first thing I should look for when searching for Irish wedding photographers?

 The photographer’s real wedding galleries on their website is a good place to start.
 There’s no point looking at just their best images which could be a collection of all their weddings to date.
 Think about how your day should be covered?
 Do you want just a few good posed photos or do you want the story told in an unobtrusive but stylish documentary manner with some EPIC couple shots worthy of hanging over the mantelpiece in a giant frame ?
-A wedding photographer’s real wedding gallery should hold at least 200 photos of a couple’s day.
+A wedding photographer’s real wedding gallery should hold at least 300 photos of a couple’s day ( I deliver between 500 – 800 photos).
 It should have all the key moments of the day that you want to remember in a style that is pleasing to your eye.
 If you’re scrolling through their blog of another couple’s wedding thinking you’d be thrilled if these were your photos then get in touch quickly!
 These type of photographers book up fast!

 Things to look out for on a wedding photographer’s website: